16. In Love With Spring: My Novel Online

 “In ten years.”

 Lisbeth’s laugh, rich and throaty like a woman’s, pleased Mom.
-“I’m going to shower,” she said, “then let’s go out for pizza.”
+“I’m going to shower,” Mom said, “then let’s go out for dinner.”

 “Who cares?”
 Allie was considering getting extra cheese on her half.
 “Tim will still love you no matter how much you weigh.”